 Gainesville Coins offers the best, non-government issued Silver Buffalo rounds.
 The .999 fine silver rounds are privately minted and emulate the design of the 1913 to 1938 buffalo nickel.

-Silver Buffalo Round
+Buy Silver Buffalo Rounds Online

 The Gainesville Coin Silver Buffalo round honors the design of the original Buffalo nickel.
 Instead of the date that might be found on the nickel, the round reads, “One Troy Ounce .999 Fine Silver.”
 This silver round is not legal tender, but is a great silver investment.